ujjwalmishra09/httpecho/README.md

 ## Code structure

 There are 2 server and 1 client application code.
-These codes are for Linux platform.
+These codes are for Linux with [GNU gcc compiler](https://help.ubuntu.com/community/InstallingCompilers).

 server.c - This is created to interact with any browser like (Chrome, Firefox etc).